-This guide shows you how to build Claude marketing skills that marketing operations managers actually use: skills that query unified data, enforce governance rules, and surface insights without requiring a data science team.
-You'll see real implementation patterns, deployment examples, and the infrastructure decisions that determine whether your skill becomes indispensable or gets abandoned after the first week.
+This guide shows you how to build Claude marketing Skills that marketing operations managers actually use: Skills that query unified data, enforce governance rules, and surface insights without requiring a data science team.
+You'll see real implementation patterns, deployment examples, and the infrastructure decisions that determine whether your Skill becomes indispensable or gets abandoned after the first week.

 Key Takeaways